Chapter 6 Packages

 There are two types of ignore:

-• Files ignored during the build of your package, specified in the .Rbuildignore file.
-For example, in my packages, I generally have two directories called tmp-tests and tmp-save where I just put some random code that I used once during development.
+where I put code and data that I used during development, but that should not be part of the final package.
 Checks will tell you if your package contains non-standard files or directories.
 Moreover, I generally ignore vignettes; they are still built as part of the {pkgdown} website.
-There is also a {usethis} function for this: usethis::use_build_ignore().
+There is also a {usethis} function for this:usethis::use_build_ignore()

 For example, you can have:

-• inst/include: some C++ code that others can use by LinkingTo your package.
-For example, when you use #include <Rcpp.h> at the top of your Rcpp code, you’re using the code in there.
+at the top of your Rcpp code, you’re using the code in there.inst/CITATION

 6.6.4 External data